MIND CONTROL TECHNOLOGY

 Brain-Computer Interfaces (BCIs): Developed the stimoceiver, a wireless implant that could both record brain activity (EEG) and deliver electrical stimulation to specific brain regions, allowing remote control of behaviours in animals and some humans.

-Behavioral Neuroscience: Conducted studies in cats, monkeys, and humans to map brain areas related to aggression, pleasure, memory, and social behaviour, finding points that could inhibit or induce feeding, aggression, and other actions.
+Behavioural Neuroscience: Conducted studies in cats, monkeys, and humans to map brain areas related to aggression, pleasure, memory, and social behaviour, finding points that could inhibit or induce feeding, aggression, and other actions.

 The Famous Bull Experiment: Famously demonstrated his technology by stopping a charging bull in its tracks using stimulation delivered via an implanted stimoceiver, showcasing the potential for neurological control.